precice/micro-manager/README.md

   * `write_data_names`: A Python dictionary with the names of the data to be written to preCICE as keys and `"scalar"` or `"vector"`  as values.
 * `simulation_params`:
   * `macro_domain_bounds`: Minimum and maximum limits of the macro-domain, having the format `[xmin, xmax, ymin, ymax, zmin, zmax]`.

+In addition to the aforementioned configuration options there are optional choices:

+* `simulation_params`:
+  * `micro_output_n`: Frequency of calling the output functionality of the micro simulation in terms of number of time steps.
+If this quantity is configured the micro manager will attempt to call the `output()` function of the micro simulation.

+The micro manager is capable of generating diagnostics type output of the micro simulations, which is critical in the development phase of two-scale simulations.
+The following configuration options are available:

+* `diagnostics`:
+  * `data_from_micro_sims`: A Python dictionary with the names of the data from the micro simulation to be written to VTK files as keys and `"scalar"` or `"vector"`  as values.
+  * `output_micro_sim_solve_time`: When `True`, the manager writes the wall clock time of the `solve()` function of each micro simulation to the VTK output.

+### Changes to preCICE configuration file

+The micro manager relies on the [export functionality](https://precice.org/configuration-export.html#enabling-exporters) of preCICE to write diagnostics data output.
+If the option `diagnotics: data_from_micro_sims` is configured, the corresponding export tag also needs to be set in the preCICE XML configuration script.

 ### Running the micro manager

 The micro manager is run directly from the terminal by providing the configuration file as an input argument in the following way: